websinkwastaken/websink.github.io/README.md

 # websinkwastaken.github.io
-my fucking webwsite
+my website
-fuck github it is so fucking stupsjid
+edited this because it was excessively rude for some reason